pulumi/docs/content/docs/guides/continuous-delivery/github-actions.md

-Once the Pulumi GitHub App is installed, when your GitHub Actions run Pulumi, a summary of any resource changes will be left on the Pull Request, as well as links to the Pulumi Cloud Console for more detailed information.
+Once the Pulumi GitHub App is installed, when your GitHub Actions run Pulumi, a summary of any resource changes will be left on the Pull Request, as well as links to the Pulumi Console for more detailed information.

 You can install the Pulumi GitHub App now, by visiting [github.com/apps/pulumi](https://github.com/apps/pulumi) or clicking the button below.